Why We Love Dogs, Eat Pigs, and Wear Cows: Synopsis

 Carnism, according to Joy, is the dominant, yet invisible paradigm in modern culture supporting the choice to consume meat.
 Carnism is an invisible system of beliefs in both the social, psychological, and physical sense.
 For example, in the physical sense, an estimated 10 billion land animals are slaughtered for their meat every year in the United States, yet most of the animals are never seen—they are kept in confined animal feeding operations, invisible to the public and off limits to the media.
-Joy maintains that the choice to eat meat is not natural or a given as proponents of meat claim, but influenced by social conditioning.
+Joy maintains that the choice to eat meat is not natural or a given as proponents of meat claim but is influenced by social conditioning.
 The majority of people, Joy claims, care deeply about animals and do not want them to suffer.

 Joy argues there is a neurological basis for empathy; most people care about nonhuman animals and want to prevent their suffering.
-Further, humans value compassion, reciprocity, and justice.
-However, human behavior does not match these values.
-To continue to eat animals, Joy argues, people engage in psychic numbing, which alters the perception of our behavior towards animals and uses defense mechanisms to block empathy.

-First, carnism denies there is a problem with eating animals; second, it justifies eating meat as normal, natural, and necessary; third, to prevent cognitive dissonance, carnism alters the perception of the animals as living individuals into food objects, abstractions, and categories.
+While humans value compassion, reciprocity, and justice, human behavior does not match these values.
+To continue to eat animals, Joy argues that people engage in psychic numbing, which alters the perception of our behavior towards animals and uses defense mechanisms to block empathy.
+First, carnism denies there is a problem with eating animals; second, it justifies eating meat as normal, natural, and necessary; and third, to prevent cognitive dissonance, carnism alters the perception of the animals as living individuals into food objects, abstractions, and categories.
 People who hold to these beliefs may also be called carnists.

-Through this denial, justification, and perceptual distortion, Joy argues, carnism influences people to violate their core values.
+Joy argues that through this denial, justification, and perceptual distortion, carnism influences people to violate their core values.
 Animal advocates and cultural studies scholars have implicated both the government and the media as the two primary channels responsible for legitimizing carnist discourse in the United States.

 Critical reception

-Writer Megan Kearns agrees with Joy's argument that the system of carnism is at odds with democracy, but takes issue with Joy blaming the system rather than the people who make carnist choices: "[The] way we as a society envision eating and animals is contradictory and insidious.
+Writer Megan Kearns agrees with Joy's argument that the system of carnism is at odds with democracy; however, she takes issue with Joy blaming the system rather than the people who make carnist choices, and says: "[The] way we as a society envision eating and animals is contradictory and insidious.
 Yet it seems incongruous to blame the system and simultaneously hold people accountable to awaken their consciences and exercise their free will."
-Kearns also notes that not only are there many empathic people who choose to eat meat, but many vegetarians who base their diet on health, not moral reasons.
+Kearns also observes that not only are there many empathic people who choose to eat meat but that many vegetarians base their diet on health, not moral reasons.

 Helena Pedersen of Malmö University questions whether it is accurate for Joy to treat meat eaters as a homogenous group as there may be many different types of meat eaters all of whom have different reasons for eating meat.
 Proponents of the abolitionist theory of animal rights, such as Gary L. Francione, do not accept the concept of carnism as they believe it indirectly supports the animal welfare position by neglecting to call for the immediate rejection of all animal use and for not explicitly promoting veganism.